marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 and cumulative volumes was generated
 ```

 Sometimes, the least squares algorithm will fail at fitting the lognormal distribution to the unfolded data (e.g. Fig. 8b).
 This is due to the algorithm used to find the optimal MSD and median values, the Levenberg–Marquardt algorithm (Marquardt, 1963), only converges to a global minimum when their initial guesses are already somewhat close to the final solution.
 Based on our experience in quartz aggregates, the initial guesses were set by default at 1.2 and 25.0 for the MSD and median values respectively.
-However, when the algorithm fails it would be necessary to change these default values by adding a new parameter as follows:
+However, if the algorithm fails it is possible to change the default values by adding a following parameter:

 ```python
 >>> derive3D(diameters, numbins=15, set_limit=None, fit=True, initial_guess=True)